Domestic violence, dating violence, stalking, and sexual assault are prohibited at Southeastern Louisiana University and satellite campuses.

 Complaints of misconduct against a student may be filed by any member of the University community.

-As a victim, it is important to know that you have the right to report or not report
+It is important to know that you have the right to report or not report crimes of

-crimes of violence; however, we strongly encourage you to report acts of violence
+violence; however, we strongly encourage you to report acts of violence and harassment

-and harassment such as sexual assault, rape, physical assault, hazing, sexual harassment,
+such as sexual assault, rape, physical assault, hazing, sexual harassment, and stalking

 This helps to provide a safe environment for you and others on campus.